melissamodesto/melissamodesto/README.md

 <img src="https://tenor.com/bhNGB.gif" width="50px">
 <img height="270" width="270" align="right" alt="GIF" src="https://media2.giphy.com/media/nbr4zVb3rQKsIR3o5d/giphy.gif?cid=790b76116a01563ea807aff2d31d21ef2227e14ef2295d74&rid=giphy.gif&ct=g" />

-- 🔭 I’m working as an IT technician at PRODEPA - Data Processing Company of the State of Para
+- 🔭 I’m working as an IT technician at SEFA - Department of Finance of the State of Para
 - 📫 How to reach me: mbm.modesto@gmail.com
 - 😄 Pronouns: EN: she/her PT-BR: ela/dela
 - ⚡ Fun fact: I'm a big fan of Batman

 <div>
-I currently work at the Secretaria da Fazenda do Estado do Pará through FADESP and study Systems Analysis and Development at Universidade Estacio.
+I currently work at the Department of Finance of the State of Para through FADESP and study Systems Analysis and Development at Estacio University.

 It was in college that I had my first contact with programming, and that was enough to make me fall in love with the world of web development.

-In June 2022, I joined Driven Education's Full Stack Web Development bootcamp, and since then, I've absorbed diverse knowledge in both hard and soft skills.
-I've also worked on several individual and team projects to consolidate everything I've learned.
+In June 2022, I joined Driven Education's Full Stack Web Development bootcamp, and since then, I have been absorbing diverse knowledge in both hard and soft skills.
+I have also worked on several individual and team projects to consolidate everything I have learned.

 In my free time, I enjoy reading, playing the guitar, exercising, and spending time with the people I love.
 </div>